Flower Bulbs: How to Choose and Plant Bulbs

 Soil

 Soil is key in determining the success of any bulb.
-You’ll want a soil that drains water and moisture well because if you don’t it’s possible to rot the bulbs.
-Start with loosening your soil and removing rocks, sticks and other unwanted material.
+You’ll want a soil that drains water and moisture well in order to avoid rot on your bulbs.
+Start with loosening your soil and removing rocks, sticks, and other unwanted material.
 Then you’ll want to improve the soil by working in organic material like peat moss or compost.
-If you have a lot of bulbs to plant it may be easier to dig a trench, if not digging individual holes works just as well.
+If you have a lot of bulbs to plant it may be easier to dig a trench.
+If not, digging individual holes works just as well.

 Light

-Most bulbs need to have a sunny location so take this in consideration when you are planting.
-Take care when planting near other trees or shrubs as when they start growing leaves it may block the much-needed sun.
+Most bulbs need to have a sunny location so take this into consideration when you are planting.
+Take care when planting near other trees or shrubs—when they start growing leaves it may block the much-needed sun.

 Spacing

 When planting your bulbs make sure to read how deep you are supposed to plant them.
 Generally planting the bulbs as deep as three times the diameter of the bulb is a best practice.
 Spacing is also important and spacing larger bulbs 3 to 10 inches apart and smaller ones 1 to 2 inches apart.
-You won’t want to over crowd them, and they will compete for water and nutrients.
+You won’t want to over crowd them or they will compete for water and nutrients.
 Make sure the pointed end is face up.
-If the pointed end isn’t obvious simply plant the bulb on its side.
+If the pointed end isn’t obvious, simply plant the bulb on its side.

 Fertilizer